awkhan3/ParametricHierarchicalMatrices/README.md

 4. Teneva

 ## License
 To use these codes in your research, please see the [License](LICENSE).
-If you find our code useful, please consider citing our paper.
+If you find our code useful, then please consider citing our paper.

 # Usage
 To run all of the numerical experiments, perform the following steps.